ravidosa/notes/academics/notes/case-agreement-systems.md

-# Case ad Agreement Systems
+# Case and Agreement Systems
 constituent order, case, agreement used in marking agreement hierarchy/reversed case hierarchy
 	S > DO > IO > other